pchemguy/spec-kit/templates/capabilities/capabilities.md

 - `NO_USER_INTENT`
     → Redefine the capability around a clear user-recognizable purpose.
 - `INVALID_SCOPE_SIGNAL`
-    → Rewrite the scope signal to be boundary-oriented and non-procedural.
+    → Rewrite the scope boundary to be boundary-oriented and non-procedural.

 ---